chendry/SimplePurchase/README.md

 Example Usage
 =============

-First, register an observer for your product:
+First, register an observer for your product.
+This should be done right after the app has launched:

     [SimplePurchase addObserverForProduct:@"com.example.MyApp.pro"
                                     block:^(SKPaymentTransaction *transaction)